wandyezj/wandyezj.github.io/writing/securing-the-net.md

 and many other features that promise significant societal benefits.

-With these increased benefits come increased risks that connected devices present to security and privacy.
+Connected devices increased benefits come increased risks.  that connected devices present to security and privacy.
 Risks to security and privacy can quickly turn into legal, brand, and financial liabilities.

 Connected devices are subject to new forms of abuse in terms of both physical and digital attacks.